PhilT/machines/README.md

 Status
 -----------------------------------------------------------

-(April 2012)
+(May 2012)

-Working development machine builds.
+Working development and server builds.

-Cloud deployments to complete plus a few more minor features for server deployments.
+Cloud deployments to complete.

 Features
 -----------------------------------------------------------